San Japan

-San Japan is an annual three-day anime convention held during August/September at the Henry B. Gonzalez Convention Center, San Antonio Grand Hyatt Hotel, and San Antonio Marriott Riverwalk in San Antonio.
+San Japan is an annual three-day anime convention held during August/September at the Henry B. Gonzalez Convention Center and San Antonio Grand Hyatt Hotel in San Antonio, Texas.
 The convention is held over Labor Day weekend.

 Programming

-The convention typically offers an arcade, Artist's Alley, charity auction, concerts, cosplay chess, cosplay dating game, dealers room, electronic dances, a formal masquerade, grand cosplay show, Lolita fashion show, panels, tabletop gaming, video games, and workshops.
+The convention typically offers an arcade, Artist's Alley, car show, charity auction, concerts, cosplay chess, cosplay dating game, dealers room, electronic dances, a formal masquerade, grand cosplay show, Idol Festival, Lolita fashion show, panels, Maid Cafe, tabletop gaming, video games, and workshops.
+The tabletop gaming space is open 24 hours a day during the convention.

 The 2014 convention had a blood drive and the charity auction benefited the San Antonio Battered Women and Children's Center.
 The 2015 convention had a blood drive and some charity funds were donated to San Antonio Pets Alive.
 San Japan held a blood drive, food drive, and the Charity Auction would benefit disABILITYsa in 2017.
 The 2018 charity auction benefited disABILITYsa and UTSA East Asia Institute.
 In 2018, San Japan brought $3.6 million to the local economy.
+San Antonio Food Bank benefited from the conventions charity fundraisers in 2020.
+The 2023 charity fundraisers benefited Elf Louise.